[UPDATE]: This post was updated on August 11, 2016.

 Overcoming the limits of native public folders migration

-To avoid all the limitations of the above mentioned paths, you can use CodeTwo Exchange Migration for migrating public folders from a legacy version of Exchange to Exchange 2013/2016.
+To avoid all the limitations of the above-mentioned paths, you can use CodeTwo Exchange Migration for migrating public folders from a legacy version of Exchange to Exchange 2013/2016.
 The list of supported migration scenarios for this program can be found here.

 The program will let you easily migrate Exchange public folders without the need of running any scripts and preparing any CSV files.
 The entire process can be performed using the program’s user interface.

-Because CodeTwo Exchange Migration uses a EWS connection between the source and target server, you can easily perform a cross-forest migration of public folders.
+Because CodeTwo Exchange Migration uses an EWS connection between the source and the target server, you can easily perform a cross-forest migration of public folders.
 This scenario can be used as a workaround in case of migration from Exchange 2003.
 If you don’t want to, or simply can’t perform a “double hop”, the program can help you migrate public folders in one step.

-The only three general migration steps here, would include:
+The only three general migration steps here would include: